italia/spid-cie-oidc-django/examples/wallet_trust_anchor/tutorial/README.md

 [the fetch endpoint](http://127.0.0.1:8000/fetch?sub=https://localhost:10000/OpenID4VP&anchor=http://127.0.0.1:8000)
 and obtains the entity statement related to the onboarded Entity as a proof of the fully operational setup.

-Below an example of Entity Statement, with the minimum set of attributes made available, according to OIDC Federation 1.0 and this demo.
+Below an example of the payload contained within an Entity Statement, with the minimum set of attributes made available, according to OIDC Federation 1.0 and this demo.

 ````
 {